nsoojin/BookStore-iOS/README.md

 ## Getting Rid of IUOs

 IMHO Implictly unwrapped optional is a potential threat to code safety and should be avoided as much as possible if not altogether.
+An example of two methods to get rid of them from where they are commonly used.

 ### Make IBOutlets Optional